lordef/wa2-PublicTransportCompany/README.md

 - when a user purchase a ticket inserted by an admin (a seasonal one), the generated ticket is valid from the current time (nbf=iat) until the specified minutes added to the current time (exp = iat + duration = nbf + duration)

+## Requests
+TODO: list here requests as in the previous year final project

 ------------------------------------------------------